MelinaMoraiti/DDPM-CIFAR/README.md

 # DDPM-CIFAR
-Training a Denoising Diffusion Probabilistic Model (DDPM) on CIFAR-10 using Jupyter Notebook in Google Colab.
+Training a Denoising Diffusion Probabilistic Model (DDPM) on CIFAR-10 dataset using Jupyter Notebook in Google Colab.
+This project focuses on image generation through diffusion processes.

 ## Results